vipulpathak113/FrontendInterviewQuestions/README.md

 - **Debouncing**: Debounce function limits the execution of a function call and waits for a certain amount of time before running it again.

 - **Throttling**: Throttling is a technique in which, no matter how many times the user fires the event, the attached function will be executed only once in a given time interval.

-- **Currying**: Currying is a function that takes one argument at a time and returns a new function expecting the next argument.
+- **Currying**: Currying is a transformation of a function such it that takes one argument at a time and returns a new function expecting the next argument.
 It is a conversion of functions from callable as f(a,b,c)into callable as f(a)(b)(c).

 - **First Class functions**: Functions are treated as values – that you can assign a function into a variable, pass it around etc.